-When it finally sank in, the anxiety set in.
+When it finally sank in, the anxiety started.
 How the hell am I going to tell my parents?
 And my friends and everyone who knew I got tested and are going to ask me about it.
 That was the worst thing for me.
+I was ready for this outcome for years.
+But what about the rest of them?
 I wanted to stay in that office and not face the world.

 After BRCA: what comes next

 After learning you have a mutation in the BRCA gene you have three choices:

 - Do nothing (in this case maybe you shouldn’t waste everyone’s time and money for genetic testing).